nyc-crh/site/content/gallery/puerto-rican-civil-rights-march.md

 closeRdImg:
 closeRdLink:
 eventname: Puerto Rican community organizations are joined by others who are in solidarity with them marching at City Hall.
 caption: A film recorded by the New York Police Department showing the Puerto Rican Civil Rights march on March 1, 1964.
-Puerto Rican community organizations are joined by others who are in solidarity with them marching at City Hall.
+Puerto Rican community organizations were joined by others who were in solidarity with them marching at City Hall.
 archive_source: Municipal Archives of the City of New York, NYPD Surveillance Films
 source_link: https://nycma.lunaimaging.com/luna/servlet/detail/NYCMA~3~3~234~1233385:City-Hall-Puerto-Rican-March--Demon?sort=identifier%2Ctitle%2Cdate&qvq=q:0173;sort:identifier%2Ctitle%2Cdate;lc:NYCMA~3~3&mi=0&trs=1
 copyright: Under copyright.
 Used with permission.
 Courtesy of the Municipal Archives, City of New York